Can You Use a Tennis Racket for Padel 2025?

 4. Difficulty Generating Spin

-Padel rackets are designed with textured surfaces that help players generate topspin and backspin on the ball.
+Padel rackets with textured surfaces help players generate topspin and backspin on the ball.
 Tennis rackets rely on string tension for spin, which doesn’t work the same way in padel.
 Shots will feel less controlled and may lack the desired spin effect, impacting placement and strategy.

 5. Air Resistance and Swing Effort